kjs29/demystify-doji-candlestick/README.md

 # Demystifying Doji

-Doji candle is formed when opening and closing prices are virtually the same.
-The lengths of shadows can vary.
-If previous are bearish, after a Doji, may be ready to bullish.
+The Doji candlestick pattern has long fascinated traders and analysts.

+Characterized by virtually identical opening and closing prices, the Doji's shadows may vary in length, and its appearance often sparks debates about potential market reversals.

+But how effective is the Doji in signaling such reversals?
+This investigation seeks to unravel the truth.

 # Definition of Doji

 It is a doji candle if `price(close) - price(open) == 0`

+A Doji candle is formed when the difference between the closing and opening prices is zero.

 # Objective

-To investigate the efficacy of the doji pattern in signaling a reversal in trend.
+The primary goal of this study is to investigate the efficacy of the Doji pattern in signaling a reversal in trend.

+By examining various market scenarios, we aim to determine whether the appearance of a Doji truly shows a change in market direction.

-# Result
+# Observations

-Based on SPY (2013.08.23 ~ 2023.08.22)
+### SPY (S&P 500 ETF) - Daily Data (2013.08.23 ~ 2023.08.22)

+The analysis of SPY reveals a probability of trend change after a Doji appearance of 54.55% (6 out of 11 instances).

+The visual representation of these instances can be found below:

 | Doji_Date  | R_before_Doji | R_after_Doji | Trend_Change |
 |------------|---------------|--------------|--------------|